 If the Wikipedia information is correct and accurate, the series commenced on Sunday, 6 November 1977.
 The episodes aired weekly, with the 23rd and final episode on 9 April 1978.
-The 6.00pm start time identified in the Wikipedia article actually applies to the "Children's Hour" slot during which Doctor Who aired, rather than to the start-time of the series itself.)
+The 6.00pm start time identified in the Wikipedia article actually applies to the "Children's Hour" slot during which Doctor Who would have aired, rather than to the start-time of the series itself.

 We have viewed the English language newspapers Korean Herald and Korean Times for all of 1972 through to all of 1984, and there were no direct listings for Doctor Who.

 The Wikipedia article says the series aired on KBS at 6.00pm.
-In the Times, the 6.00 to 7.00pm slot simply said "Children's Hour".
+In the Times, the 6.00 to 7.00pm slot simply said "Children's Hour" (or sometimes "Hours").
 Oddly, that programme was given the earlier slot of 5.00 to 5.50pm in the Herald!
 The Herald also had programmes other than "Children's Hour" listed in that slot for 18 and 25 December 1977, while the Times also identified different programmes for 13 November 1977 and 1 January 1978.

 Therefore, it appears that Doctor Who aired at some point as part of this Children's Hour schedule.